 Your customers will be charged immediately after they enroll or purchase, but won't get access to your course content until the launch date you set.

 Want to follow along, but don't have a Podia account?
-Sign up for a free 14-day trial.
+Sign up for free today .

 Otherwise, let’s dive right in.